goessner/mdmath/readme.md

   * Line break inside is not allowed.
 * __What are the restrictions with display formulas ?__
   * Not allowed inline of text.
+  * Not allowed inside of tables.
+Use inline math there instead.
   * Blank lines before and behind required.
   * Restrictions for inline formulas do not apply.
 * __Can I use math markup in blockquotes ?__